This post may contain affiliate links. Please read our disclosure policy.

 Since I had all of the basic ingredients still in my pantry, I decided to make a batch of these dried fruit granola bars too.

 Once you’ve made your own granola or granola bars, it’s hard to go back to buying the pre-made versions.
 You truly can’t beat the taste of homemade and it’s so much cheaper to make your own.

-My daughter looks for homemade snacks when she comes home from school.
-I know I’ve spoiled her but I enjoy experimenting and coming up with kitchen treats anyway so it’s totally a win-win.
 These particular dried fruit granola bars are great for an afternoon snack and they’re ideal to pack in a lunchbox.
 I grab one or two in the mornings to enjoy with my coffee while I catch up on emails.

 You may have many of the ingredients to make these granola bars already in your pantry.
 It’s a simple blend of oats, almonds, sunflower seeds and shredded coconut.
 I use this combination most often because it’s what I usually have on hand.
 What I love about this recipe is that you can easily add whatever nuts you happen to love instead.

 After you’ve got the “dry” ingredients mixed, toss in the dried fruit.
 For these granola bars, I used dried figs, dried dates and raisins and I love this combination.
 Since making my Cuccidati (Sicilian Fig Cookies) and my buttery Fig and Walnut Scones, I’ve been baking with and snacking on figs and dates nonstop!

 As with the nuts, feel free to substitute your favorite dried fruit.
 Although I love the taste of the figs, dates and raisins together there are so many other dried fruits that would be wonderful as well.